From Non-Target School to Elite Boutique: How to Make the Cross-Country Leap

 Third, I’ve completed internships with a lot of valuation and analytical work, and I’ve gained corporate finance knowledge like that.”

 That response convinced him to meet up with me in NY, and I later won an interview through him.

-Q: Since summer recruiting starts so early now, when did you reach out to your contacts to ask about interviews, and what did you say?
+Q: When did you reach out to your contacts to ask about interviews, and what did you say?

 I attached my resume to each email and wrote a message like:

 SUBJECT: Follow-up – [University Name] Student – Summer Internships

 I hope all is well.
 Just as a reminder, we spoke [XX] months/weeks ago, and you told me about your experience in the [XX] group at your firm.
 I’m currently seeking investment banking internships for next summer, and I just wanted to know if you’d be willing to pass along my resume (attached here).

 I ended up focusing on elite boutiques, and most of my interviews were at EBs as well.

 I focused on EBs because the work seemed more interesting, and I got along better with bankers at those firms.